Skip to main content

 Company: GE Healthcare

-The U.S. Food and Drug Administration (FDA) has approved of Vizamyl (flutemetamol F18 injection), a radioactive diagnostic agent indicated for Positron Emission Tomography (PET) imaging of the brain to estimate beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease (AD) or other causes of cognitive decline.
+Vizamyl is a radioactive diagnostic drug indicated for positron emission tomography (PET) of the brain to estimate amyloid beta neuritic plaque density in adults with cognitive impairment who are being evaluated for Alzheimer's disease (AD), other causes of cognitive decline, or in a selection of patients suitable for amyloid beta-directed treatment as described in the prescribing information for those products.

 Indications and Uses of Vizamyl